Whitney Nic James

 3. Have Shoe Storage at the Entryway

 We’re a “remove your shoes before you come in” household.
 Not only does this eliminate unwanted germs from entering the home, but it also keeps the foyer nice and neat.
-We also store our most frequently worn shoes at the entryway.
-Doing this cuts down on clutter and makes our “everyday shoes” easy to find.
+We also store our most frequently worn shoes in the entryway.
+Doing this reduces clutter and makes our “everyday shoes” easy to find.

 5. Schedule Cleaning Days + Know My Responsibilities

 My husband and I have a cleaning schedule.
-Although it’s just us right now, this schedule helps eliminate unnecessary disagreements as well as keeps our home in order.
-I’m responsible for dusting, washing + folding clothes, restocking the bathroom with cotton swabs, floss sticks, and other bathroom necessities, and watering our plants.
-I’m also in charge of keeping up with our food and household inventory.
+Although it’s just us, this schedule helps eliminate unnecessary disagreements and keeps our home in order.
+I’m responsible for dusting, washing, + folding clothes, restocking the bathroom with cotton swabs, floss sticks, and other bathroom necessities, and watering our plants.
+I’m also responsible for keeping up with our food and household inventory.

-Darrius is in charge of vacuuming, bathroom cleaning, and taking out the trash.
-We split the dishes, bed making, and cooking.
-We also have a shared grocery and household item list that I created using the Notes App.
+Darrius is responsible for vacuuming, cleaning the bathroom, and removing the trash.
+We split the dishes, bed-making, and cooking.
+I also created a shared grocery and household item list using the Notes App.
 This makes keeping up with our household inventory a breeze.

 4. Use a Calendar

 About once a month, Darrius and I sit down and go over our family calendar.
 From birthday celebrations and date nights to doctor’s appointments and trips home (for Darrius), we like to be sure that important dates are blocked off and planned for ahead of time.
 There’s an erasable calendar in our kitchen that I fill out monthly.
-If there’s an event or special occasion coming up, it’s on the calendar.
-We schedule our own doctor’s visits and any other medical appointments on our own, using our iPhone calendars.
+If an event or special occasion is coming up, it’s on the calendar.
+We schedule our doctor’s visits and other medical appointments using our iPhone calendars.

 5 Simple Ways to Keep Your Home Organized